 The Foreign and Commonwealth Office publishes regularly updated travel information on its website: www.gov.uk/foreign-travel-advice which you are recommended to consult before booking and in good time before departure.

 It is essential that you have travel insurance, to protect you against cancellation charges in the event that you have to cancel, damage to the holiday property and medical expenses (including the cost of repatriation in the event of medical need) whilst on holiday.
-Our recommended insurance cover is summarised here.
-If you do not purchase insurance from T&G, our recommended insurer, we will require you to provide us with details of alternative cover arranged, which must be to a similar or higher level.
-In addition for holidays in the EU/EEA, all UK residents should carry the European Health Insurance Card (EHIC), which enables you to get free or reduced cost medical treatment if you fall ill or have an accident on holiday.
+We will require you to provide us with details of cover arranged, In addition for holidays in the EU/EEA, all UK residents should carry the European Health Insurance Card (EHIC), which enables you to get free or reduced cost medical treatment if you fall ill or have an accident on holiday.
 Please ensure that your EHIC is in date.
 Post Brexit the EHIC will be replaced by a new UK Global Health Insurance Card for UK travellers (GHIC), but those that have already been issued will remain valid until their expiry date.
 The latest information and how to apply for the new GHIC can be found at https://www.nhs.uk/using-the-nhs/healthcare-abroad

 At most properties owners offer a complimentary pack of food and drink to provide a snack on arrival (contents may vary from country to country or even villa to villa).